GlassToadstool/Portal2ArchipelagoMod/README.md

      └─── ...
 ```
 3. Go to steam and you should see the mod in your steam library.
 Run it as you would a normal steam game.
 If it doesn't show up simply restart steam (closing the app completely not just the steam window) and it should appear
+4. Open the settings for the mod by rightclicking the mod in your steam library and select `Properties...`.
+Then in the launch options box add `-netconport 3000`.
+This allows the Client to speak to the game which is essential for using the mod.

 ## Acknowledgements